John Strong Newberry: Biography

 Newberry died at New Haven on December 7, 1892.

 Legacy

 Newberry Crater, Oregon (now in the Newberry National Volcanic Monument) was named in his honor in 1903.

 Newberry Butte, located within the Grand Canyon, was named in his honor in 1906.

 A fish, Eucyclogobius newberryi, the Northern tidewater goby was named in his honor.

 Works

-Dr. Newberry's separate papers contributed to various periodicals included upward of 200 titles, chiefly in the fields of geology and paleontology, but also in zoology and botany.
+Newberry's separate papers contributed to various periodicals included upward of 200 titles, chiefly in the fields of geology and paleontology, but also in zoology and botany.
+Newberry named more than 50 species of Paleozoic age fossil vertebrates and plants, some of which have been subsequently synonymized or renamed because of homonymy.
 In addition, he authored or contributed to: